Emmanuel-Eju/Instacart-python/README.md

 # Instacart_Analysis
 This is the analysis of Instacart Grocery Basket to identify sales pattern using Python.
-Essentially, this project is part of the careerfoundry Data Analytics course.
 # Objective
 Instacart is an online grocery store that operates through an app.
 Although the company has a good sales record, they would like to gain more insights above their sales pattern in other to segement their customer based on their profiles, create personalised marketing campaigns and observe the effects this would have of the listed products
 # Data